elisa-aleman/ai_python_dev_reference/docs/setup_guides/Suggested-Tools-and-Setup.md

 - [ConvertToUTF8](https://packagecontrol.io/packages/ConvertToUTF8)
 - [Dockerfile Syntax Highlighting](https://packagecontrol.io/packages/Dockerfile%20Syntax%20Highlighting)
 - [EasyDiff](https://packagecontrol.io/packages/EasyDiff)
-    - Note: this is extremely useful for development memo taking, but it can be a bit process heavy
+    - This is extremely useful for development memo taking
+    - However, if accessing the repository over ssh it can take a long time
+        - Disable the git checks with the setting: `{"git_disabled":true,}`
 - [Fold Python](https://packagecontrol.io/packages/Fold%20Python)
 - [IncrementSelection](https://packagecontrol.io/packages/Increment%20Selection)
     - When selecting several instances of the same number, increases by 1 each selection.